blown302/german-traffic-sign-detection/README.md

 ![alt text][image1]

+### Pre-Processing

+At first I tried to use one of the normaalization methods in the provided in the course content: `(X_train - 128) / 128`.
+I tried this but actually gave me worse results.
+Instead in my network I use tensorflows very own `per_image_standarization`.
+There was no need to resize or crop the image because this had already been done by the provider of the dataset.

 ### Design and Test a Model Architecture

 I started out with the LeNet architecture we learned in a preview exercise.
+This offered about 89% validation accuracy.

+Next, I played with learning rete and number of epocs.
+When lowering my learning rate and raising epocs it seemed bump my validation accuracy into the lower 90s.
+In the end this didn't seem to be a big factor.
+I ended up resetting my learning rate to `.001` and bumping the epocs from the default `LeNet` value of 10 to `20`.

+Next, I tried playing with the regularization to prevent overfitting.
+LetNet already had some older tactics with `MaxPooling`.
+First, I added a dropout in my last fully connected layer.
+This bumped my validation accuracy up to the 93 range.
+When I tried added dropout to the other layers including conv layers with `.2` keep_prob accuracy seemed to decrease.
+So I removed those.

+Lastly, I decided to add another convolution to the network.
+This bumped my accuracy into the 95-96 range.

 Knowing that the images at a minimum needed to be normalized I used a standard normalization tensor from tensorlfow: [per_image_standardization](https://www.tensorflow.org/api_docs/python/tf/image/per_image_standardization).
-I did this right in the network.
+I did this right in the network as stated above.

 I played around with the default LeNet architecture but had to make the network a bit deeper so I added another convolutional layer and added a dropout at very end of the network.
 I was trying to add more dropouts at different layers but did not seem to be as effective.